JohanHorsmans/cds-language-exam-2021/assignment_3/README.md

 <!-- METHODS -->
 ## Methods

-The problem in this assignment relates to manually calculating collocates for a specific keyword and window-size in a text corpus.
-To solve the task i started by loading- and preprocessing the text to make it lowercase and remove all odd characters.
-This was done to ensure that, i.e., "fish." and "Fish!" are recognized as identical words.
-I then proceeded to do a series of for-loops with various steps of data-wrangling and mathematical calculatons to compute collocate-metrics for all words within the specified window-size of the keyword.
-Using _pandas_, the script lastly writes a csv-file containing the collocate-word, the raw frequency (i.e. O11-score) and the Mutual Information (MI) score.
-This csv-file is written to a folder called "out" which is also created by the script.
-To solve the bonus assignment, I used argparse to enable the user to specify arguments from the terminal.
-With argparse, I made it possible for the user to specify their own filepath, keyword and window-size with the arguments --filepath, --keyword and --window_size, respectively.
+The problem of this assignment relates to mangling and processing date-time-data and calculating rolling sentiment scores for a large text corpus.
+I use pandas to convert the data to date-time format and arrange them in chronological order.
+To reduce run-time, I carry out the analysis on a subset of 100.000 randomly sampled headlnes.
+I use SpaCy text blob to calculate the sentiment-score for the headlines.
+I batch the data together with a batch-size of 500 to make the analysis run faster.
+I then calculate mean sentiment score for each week and month and plot the scores in two separate graphs (see _discussion of results_).
+Lastly, the script also writes a csv-file named _"sentiment.csv"_ with the score for each individual headline.

 <!-- HOW TO RUN -->
 ## How to run